mariobox/mariosanchez.org/content/post/webdev.md

 I consider myself a self-taught **junior web developer**.

-I picked up web development as a **serious hobby** about five years ago, but my interest and curiority for the web go way back to the late 1990's.
-Back then, being able to share your thoughts with the world instantly and at vitually no cost was (and *still* is) mind-boggling to me.
+I picked up web development as a **serious hobby** about five years ago, but my interest in and enthusiasm for the web go way back to the late 1990's.
+Back then, being able to share your thoughts with the world instantly and at virtually no cost was (and *still* is) mind-boggling to me.
 That was the promise of the Internet and the WWW in their early days.

 Ever since, I've been obsessed with understanding the technologies that make such a feat possible.